 if you feel healthy.
 The purpose of these visits can be to check for current, or

 emerging medical problems, assess your risk of future medical issues or prompt

 you to maintain a healthy lifestyle.
 We've provided a list below of medical

 check-ups or appointments you should be booking in for.

-Please note that in Australia, most of these are covered by Medicare but if you're on an international visitor or student visa you'll need to check with your insurance provider as to what costs are covered.
+Please note that in Australia and New Zealand, most of these are covered by public health systems and are either free or low-cost, but if you're on an international visitor or student visa you'll need to check with your insurance provider as to what costs are covered.

 No doubt you're fully aware of the current advice around COVID-19 vaccinations, but don't forget about the flu!
 It's recommended that everyone gets vaccinated against the influenza virus, as vaccination can reduce the risk of flu-associated hospitalisation and is an important preventive tool for people with certain chronic health conditions.
 You can book an appointment through your doctor to get vaccinated - when you make the booking just check the timing between vaccinations if you've also recently had a COVID-19 booster.

 Bloodline blood tests help to measure important minerals and vitamins which are

 integral for good health.
 Individuals can identify whether their diet is sufficient,